cosmic-horizon/committees/Oversight/Readme.md

 - [Charter Review](#charter-review)

 ## Committee Name and Purpose:
-**Relayer Committee**
+**Oversight Committee**

-The Relayer Committee is dedicated to the selection and oversight of official relayers for the Qwoyn Network.
-The committee's purpose is to ensure the efficient and secure functioning of the network's relayer ecosystem by carefully choosing and delegating responsibilities to official relayers, as well as providing ongoing oversight and support as relayer watchdogs.
+The Oversight Committee is dedicated to the review and supervision of committee participation, ensuring transparency, and handling disputes within the Qwoyn Network.
+The committee's purpose is to provide a mechanism for oversight and accountability, promoting fair and ethical practices across all committees and ensuring the smooth functioning of the network.

-The Relayer Committee is responsible for identifying and vetting potential relayers, assessing their technical capabilities, reliability, and alignment with the values and goals of the Qwoyn Network.
-The committee will make informed decisions regarding the selection of official relayers who will play a crucial role in facilitating transactions, maintaining network performance, and supporting the overall operations of the Qwoyn Network.

-Once official relayers are chosen, the Relayer Committee will delegate specific responsibilities and tasks to them, ensuring the effective distribution of workload and promoting decentralized network operations.
-The committee will establish clear guidelines, expectations, and performance metrics for official relayers to maintain a high standard of service and reliability.

-Additionally, the Relayer Committee will serve as watchdogs for the relayer ecosystem, actively monitoring the performance and behavior of official relayers.
-They will ensure compliance with established protocols, security measures, and best practices.
-If any issues or concerns arise, the committee will take appropriate actions to address them promptly, including providing guidance, support, or initiating corrective measures.

-By fulfilling its responsibilities, the Relayer Committee will contribute to the seamless functioning of the Qwoyn Network, promoting trust, efficiency, and security in the relayer ecosystem.

-Committee Membership:
+## Committee Membership:

 Include the names of the committee members, their roles or positions, and any additional information that helps identify each member's expertise or contribution to the committee.